openobserve/website4/content/blog/posts/setup-fluent-bit-on-ubuntu-for-efficient-log-forwarding.md

 ### 7. Check the logs in OpenObserve

 Go to OpenObserve UI and check the logs.
-You should see something like this:
+You should see the logs now.

 ## Conclusion